hydrodynamicstability/Perspectives-on-Applied-Statistics/statprinc.md

     - [Further discussion](probability.md)

-- "All models are wrong, but some are useful."  -- George E. P. Box

 - Be honest about the extent to which the model assumptions are faith-based, and inject massive information from outside the data into the analysis.

 - The better the model fit, the worse the model's ability to generalize beyond the data.